Tesla Electric Semi – Should Diesel Mechanics Care?

 Tesla Electric Semi and Diesel Mechanics

 Diesel mechanics are some of our most dedicated employees in the automotive industry.
-This is the place where the few go to make a good living, but it requires, or has required, many years of very tough work.
-Working on diesels, trucking mostly, involves grease pits and real wrenches.
+This is the place where the few go to make a good living, but it requires or has required, many years of very tough work.
+Working on diesel trucks mostly involves grease pits and real wrenches.
 By real wrenches, we mean those measured with a whole number in front of the fraction.
 They carry around impact wrenches that have the same weight of a normal wheel and tire.
 Head gasket repairs require a forklift or gantry crane.
-Hard work and hard hours are logged every day, and nothing comes easy.
+Hard work and hard hours get logged every day, and nothing comes easy.

-Fast forward, with Tesla in the mix, now we’re talking electric motors, powered by batteries.
+Fast forward, with Tesla in the mix, and the discussion turns to electric motors powered by batteries.
 As the transmissions and differentials give way to direct drive electric motors, controlled by a sealed ECM (Engine Control Module).
-Recalls and updates are handled by Bluetooth connectivity, and controllers are replaced by unplugging and…replacing them.
+Bluetooth now takes care of recalls and updates, and controllers get replaced by unplugging and…replacing them.
 For that matter, do the zerk (grease) fittings give way to sealed units?

-Seriously though, we hope to see that transition is well thought out to merge these two industries (electric and diesel) to be a success, rather than a war.
-There is no question, electric is diving deeper and deeper into the combustion world, and many say, to replace it.
+Seriously though, we hope to see a well thought out transition to merge these two industries (electric and diesel) successfully—rather than a war.
+No one questions that electric is diving deeper and deeper into the combustion world.
+Many say it will ultimately replace it.
 What do we do with all these skilled mechanics?
 When diagnosing and troubleshooting is no longer done by a human, and technicians only become parts replacers, what then?

 I don’t stand on the opposing side of technology.
 In fact, I’m a big cheerleader for it.
 What concerns me is that for some reason the electric market has a huge push from government and a certain-leaning crowd.
 Good or bad, the details get pushed aside when there’s an agenda.
 If it makes sense, let’s do it!
 If it wreaks of sulfur, then why don’t we step back to the drawing board and think about it a while.

-Electric powered semis aren’t powered by water or air.
+Electric powered semis don’t derive power from water or air.
 These things have hundreds of cells of lithium-ion batteries.
 This lithium is not entirely magic, and these cells require charging, at least every 500 miles.
-A solar panel sitting on a rooftop or single windmill can’t keep up for what these require.
+A solar panel sitting on a rooftop or single windmill can’t keep up with what these require.
 In fact, it’s probably a coal-fired power plant that will charge these batteries.
 My point is this: nothing is for free.
 Whether it’s money or natural resources, there is a cost to moving these trucks down the road.
 Don’t buy into the fact that a Prius and a Tesla electric semi are going to save the planet.

-Lastly, we need to make sure that our techs and mechanics are trained, as well as continue to educate them on what’s coming down the pike.
-These diesel mechanics are the lifeblood to the trucker.
-Whether they (trucker and mechanic) know it or not.
-The trucker is the lifeblood to the shipping industry, and the money-holding consumer feeds this big monster, to the tune of almost $700B.
+Lastly, we need to make sure to properly train our techs and mechanics.
+We must also continue to educate them on technologies coming down the pike.
+These diesel mechanics represent the lifeblood of the trucker—whether they know it or not.
+Of course, the trucker also drives (literally) the shipping industry.
+The money-holding consumer feeds this big monster, to the tune of almost $700B.
 Speak up and ask questions when something is amiss, hence don’t let any bureaucrats push their way through without a fight.